-- Stir the decarboxylated cannabis into the top section and heat on low — 130-150°F (55-65°C) — for about one hour.
-If using a slow cooker, combine the cannabis and oil and cook at the same low temperature for about an hour.
-In a saucepan, simply heat the oil and cannabis together at the same low temperature for about an hour.
+- Stir the decarboxylated cannabis into the top section and heat on low — 130-150°F (55-65°C) — for about three hours.
+If using a slow cooker, combine the cannabis and oil and cook at the same low temperature for about three hours.
+In a saucepan, simply heat the oil and cannabis together at the same low temperature, also for about three hours.

 - Remove the oil from heat and strain through a cheesecloth, making sure to give the cheesecloth a good squeeze at the end to get out the rest of the oil.

 - Melt ⅓ cup of beeswax in a pot or double boiler.